 Age 70½ & Mandatory Retirement Plan Withdrawals

 When you reach age 70½, you’re required by law to take money out of whatever pre-tax retirement plans that you may have, like IRAs and 401(k), as well as most annuities and pension plans.
-So, whether you need that money or not, better get it out of there.
+So, whether you need the dollars or not, better get it out of there.

 Final Words About the Best Age to Retire